lauralissette/CSE598/project1/README.md

 Your final Phase 2 package submisison through Vocareum is due by 11:59 p.m.
 Sunday, February 3, 2019.

-# Report

-A comprehensive project report describing your work for Project 1 is also due for this project.
-You will find the report template and the staff-graded project tool for submitting your report at the end of Week 4 in the course on Coursera.
-Your report should strictly follow the report specifications provided.

-**Due Date:**

-Your Project 1 report submitted through Coursera is due by 11:59 p.m.
-Sunday, February 3, 2019.

 **Using the supply-chain Files:**

 Use the sub-folders and files in the supply-chain folder in the following order (and note those you may ignore):